 If your jewellery still isn’t quite as lustrous as you’d like after foraging through your refrigerator, don’t fret.
 Just head to the pantry!

 - Aluminium foil: When combined with a solvent, aluminium foil can cause a chemical reaction that breaks down grime on jewellery.
-Put a small sheet of aluminium foil in a bowl with powdered laundry detergent (be sure to use bleach-free!) or baking soda, and allow the jewellery to soak for a few minutes.
+Put a small sheet of aluminium foil in a bowl with powdered laundry detergent (be sure to use bleach-free!) or bicarbonate of soda, and allow the jewellery to soak for a few minutes.
 Remove the jewellery and buff it to a sheen.

 Now your jewellery is gleaming and ready to show off!